carpentries-incubator/python-packaging-publishing/_episodes/02-project-setup.md

 Open source guidelines are generally written to be ready to scale.
 Here we propose the basics to get your project live and usable vs things that will help if it grows and builds a community, but n

-### Readme
+### README

 > ## Exercise
-> read 2 readme files and discuss with a group
+> read 2 README files and discuss with a group
 >  - what are common sections?
 >  - what is the purpose?
 >  - what
 {: .challenge}

+A readme describes FIXME

 ### Licenses

+FIXME

 > ## Exercise
-> Discuss and compare liceses and why you should choose
+> Discuss and compare licenses and why you should choose
 >
 {: .challenge}

 ### Citation

+FIXME

 ## Open Source, Advanced

 Other common components are
+FIXME

 {% include links.md %}